MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Bookings/New-MgBookingBusinessAppointment.md

 # New-MgBookingBusinessAppointment

 ## SYNOPSIS
-Create new navigation property to appointments for bookingBusinesses
+Create a new bookingAppointment for the specified bookingBusiness.

 ## SYNTAX